About the Air Line Pilots Association, International

 Organizational Structure

-Every two years, the ALA MEC elects a slate of four officers (chairman, vice chairman, secretary-treasurer, and executive administrator), Alaska Airlines pilots elected to serve their fellow pilots.
-The MEC officers, following the direction of the members, oversee MEC funds, establish MEC committees, appoint committee chairs, and give direction to the Negotiating Committee regarding bargaining.
+Every two years, the Alaska Airlines MEC elects a slate of four officers—chair, vice chair, secretary, and treasurer—to serve their fellow pilots.
+Additionally, an executive administrator is appointed by the MEC chair.
+The MEC officers, who are Alaska Airlines pilots, follow the direction of the MEC to oversee MEC funds, establish MEC committees, appoint committee chairs, and give direction to the Negotiating Committee regarding bargaining.

-The Alaska Airlines MEC is composed of five Local Executive Councils (LECs), one for the pilots in each of the company’s bases (Anchorage, Seattle, Portland, San Francisco, and Los Angeles).
-Each LEC is led by three elected officers (chairman, vice chairman, and secretary-treasurer) who are pilot volunteers.
-These LEC officers process grievances, represent their members in the chief pilot’s office, oversee the local council budget, maintain local council records, and conduct local council meetings.
+The MEC is composed of Local Executive Councils (LECs), located at the company’s bases (Anchorage, Seattle, Portland, San Francisco, and Los Angeles).
+Each LEC is led by three elected officers (chair, vice chair, and secretary-treasurer) who are pilot volunteers.
+These LEC officers assist pilots in processing grievances, represent their members in the chief pilot’s office, oversee the local council budget, maintain local council records, and conduct local council meetings.